What are the top ten tourist spots you must see in Barlig, Mountain Province?

 The hike to Mt.
 Amuyao takes five to six hours.
 Along the trail, one would have a close encounter with the diverse flora and fauna of Barlig.
 The initial trail cuts across towering pine forests.
 On the upper elevation, mossy forests dominate.

-To date, Mt.
+Mt.
 Amuyao is one of the most popular tourist spots in Barlig.

 2. Futitikun Falls (Lias Kanluran, Barlig)